jabolopes/blogo/README.md

   which is the original source document, unlike in bashblog (Markdown or HTML?).
 Removing this ambiguity makes blog management easier.

-* Timestamps are stored inside the the Markdown post - this feature is important to because I have many old posts that were written many months or years ago. bashblog made it very difficult to manage old timestamps because it uses a complex system of timestamps, where the timestamp can be managed by the filesystem or as a special marker in the generated HTML file.
-In the case of blogo, the post date is stoed inside the post itself and there are still things that can be improved, e.g., don't require the HTML markup around the date.
+* Post dates are stored inside the Markdown post itself - this feature is important to me because I have many old posts that were written months or years ago. bashblog made it very difficult to manage old post dates because it uses a complex system of timestamps, where the timestamp can be managed by the filesystem or as a special marker in the generated HTML file.
+In the case of blogo, the post date is stored inside the post itself.

 * Clear file organization - blogo organizes the files in clear subdirectories and the Markdown post files are clearly separated from the rest of files, in